Peketi Sivaram

 Peketi Sivaram (Note: His name was sometimes spelled "Shivaram") (8 October 1918 – 30 December 2006) was an Indian actor and film director.

 Career

 Peketi Sivaram acted in many Telugu, Tamil and Kannada films, receiving recognition for the character Bhagavan in Devadasu (1953).

 He directed a few Telugu and Kannada films including Chuttarikalu (1968), Bhale Abbayilu (1969), Kula Gouravam (1972) starring N. T. Rama Rao and Rajkumar.

 He received the H. M. Reddy award in 2002.

 Early and personal life

 Peketi Sivaram was born on 8 October 1918 in Pekeru village, East Godavari district in the former Madras Presidency of British India (present day Andhra Pradesh).
-He was a telugu brahmin.

 He was briefly married to actress Jayanthi.
 He has four sons and four daughters.
-His daughter is married to Thiagarajan and their son, Prashanth, is an actor in Tamil movies.
+His daughter Peketi Shanthi is married to Thiagarajan and their son, Prashanth, is an actor in Tamil movies.

 He died in Chennai on 30 December 2006.
 At the time of his death, he was married to Prabhavathi.